leith-bartrich/fiepipe/userguide.md

   * acct_2018
   * acct_2019

-in thae same company, someone else might be a contractor and only subscribe to:
+in the same company, someone else might be a contractor and only subscribe to:

   * project_a